X-Olivia/Practice/LeetCode_Python/AddTwoNumber.md

 1.The redundant while loops for processing l1 and l2 can be merged into one main while loop.
 2.The variable naming needs improvement for better clarity.

+The optimization idea is that if one of the lists has ended while the other still has a next node, we can extend the finished list by treating its value as 0.
+This way, we can continue adding the nodes together.

 ## Optiimized Code
 ```shell